Flexible yet Sparse Bayesian Survival Models with Time-Varying Coefficients and Unobserved Heterogeneity: Model Specification and Estimation

+where only the baseline hazard $\beta_0(t)$ is allowed to vary over time, while the effect of the covariates on the hazard rate is assumed to be constant. \cite{gamerman1991dynamic} extended the Cox model by making both the baseline hazard $\beta_{0}$ as well as the effect of the covariates ($\beta_1(t), \dots, \beta_k(t)$) functions of time, i.e.

-The benefit of this is twofold: the first and obvious advantage is that the effect of the covariates can change throughout the observed survival time.
-A second, somewhat less obvious benefit, is that the model changes from a relative risk model to an absolute risk model, allowing for the estimation of a baseline hazard as well as the prediction of survival times given new covariate values.\\ As proposed by \citeauthor{gamerman1991dynamic}, the dynamic survival model is a piecewise exponential model for lifetimes.
-The underlying assumption is that a given set $\mathcal{S}=\left\{s_{0}=0, s_{1}, \ldots, s_{J}\right\}, s_{0}<s_{1}<\cdots<s_{J}$ partitions the time axis into $J$ intervals $\left(s_{0}, s_{1}\right], \ldots,\left(s_{J-1}, s_{J}\right]$, where the hazard within an interval is constant.
-More formally, the baseline log-hazard and covariate effects $\beta_k(t)$, for $k = 0, \dots, K$, are defined by the piecewise constant functions
+The benefit of this extension is twofold: the first and obvious advantage is that the effect of the covariates can change throughout the observed survival time.
+A second, somewhat less obvious benefit, is that the model changes from a relative risk model to an absolute risk model, allowing for the estimation of a baseline hazard as well as the prediction of survival times given new covariate values.